robbiemallett/dye_brine/README.md

 The output of the temperature probe from the lab experiments are in /data/temperatureprobe_.csv

-The Sentinel-2 geotiff used to make the supplementary map figure is in S2_geotiff (top level directory)

-All photos in the manuscript are included in the top level directory /photos/
+All photos in the manuscript and the Sentinel-2 geotiff are included in the top level directory /photos/